Fall 2026

 Overview

-This advanced workshop is designed for students who have prior photography experience.
-Students deepen their skills and knowledge in photography while creating an independent project investigating techniques and stories that are personally meaningful to them while simultaneously contributing to a larger group project around a specific subject.
-Presentations of work by historic and contemporary photographers are shared giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and engage in discussion with their peers.
-Portfolio reviews and critiques of student work further develop their understanding of the medium and each student’s personal, aesthetic interests.
-Over the 24 weeks, students will develop an independent portfolio, portions of which will be included in special public exhibit(s) in addition to the Community Exhibitions at Venice Arts at the end of each semester.
+This advanced workshop is designed for youth who have prior photography experience.
+Learners deepen their skills and knowledge in photography while creating an independent project investigating techniques and stories that are personally meaningful to them while simultaneously contributing to a larger group project around a specific subject.
+Presentations of work by historic and contemporary photographers are shared giving young people exposure to diverse approaches to personal and creative storytelling and learners will build their ability to look critically at images and engage in discussion with their peers.
+Portfolio reviews and critiques of youth artwork further develop their understanding of the medium and each person’s unique aesthetic interests.
+Over the 24 weeks, learners will develop an independent portfolio, portions of which will be included in special public exhibit(s) in addition to the Community Day + Exhibition at Venice Arts at the end of each semester.

 Advanced Filmmaking Workshop